alinush/6.824-lecture-notes/l06-raft.md

      - S1 and S4
    + both can process client requests, so split brain

-Raft configuration change
+### Raft configuration change

-  idea: "join consensus" stage that includes *both* old and new configuration leader of old group logs entry that switches to joint consensus during joint consensus, leader separately logs in old and new
+ - **Idea:** "join consensus" stage that includes *both* old and new configuration
+ - leader of old group logs entry that switches to joint consensus
+   + during joint consensus, leader separately logs in old and new
-    i.e. *two* log and *two* agreements on each log entry this will force new servers to catch up and force new and old logs to be the same after majority of old and new have switched to joint consensus, leader logs entry that switches to final configuration
+     - i.e. *two* log and *two* agreements on each log entry
+     - this will force new servers to catch up and force new and old logs to be the same
+ - after majority of old and new have switched to joint consensus,
+   + leader logs entry that switches to final configuration

+Example (which won't make sense because it's not properly illustrated in the original notes):

       S1: 1,2,3  1,2,3+1,2,4
       S2: 1,2,3
       S3: 1,2,3
       S4:        1,2,3+1,2,4

-  if crash but new leader didn't see the switch to joint consensus,
+ - if crash but new leader didn't see the switch to joint consensus,
-    then old group will continue, no switch, but that's OK if crash and new leader did see the switch to joint consensus, it will complete the configuration change
+   + then old group will continue, no switch, but that's OK
+ - if crash and new leader did see the switch to joint consensus,
+   + it will complete the configuration change

-Performance
+### Performance

-  no numbers on how fast it can process requests what are the bottlenecks likely to be?
+ - no numbers on how fast it can process requests
+ - what are the bottlenecks likely to be?
-  disk:
+ - disk:
-    need to write disk for client data durability, and for protocol promises write per client request? so 100 per second? could probably batch and get 10,000 to 100,000
+   + need to write disk for client data durability, and for protocol promises
+   + write per client request? so 100 per second?
+   + could probably batch and get 10,000 to 100,000
-  net: a few message exchanges per client request
+ - net: a few message exchanges per client request
-    10s of microseconds for local LAN message exchange? so 100,000 per second?
+   + 10s of microseconds for local LAN message exchange?
+   + so 100,000 per second?

-Next week: use of a Raft-like protocol in a complex application
+_Next week:_ use of a Raft-like protocol in a complex application